Da-PLay/DaPLay/content/pages/home.md

       very first play.
 Each puzzle is carefully crafted to enhance your cognitive skills while providing endless hours of entertainment.
-With vibrant graphics and engaging gameplay, Brain Blast is just the beginning of your adventure with us.More Adventures AwaitBut we’re just getting started!
+With vibrant graphics and engaging gameplay, Brain Blast is just the beginning of your adventure with us.More Adventures Await But we’re just getting started!
 At Da Play, we believe that the future of gaming lies in exploration and discovery.
 Our team is hard at work on a diverse lineup of mobile games that promise to transport you to new worlds filled with